squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/led-gpio-controlled_bb.png)

-2. Turn your Pi back on.
+2. Turn your Pi back on by reconnecting the power cable.

-3. Open the python editor IDLE.
+3. Once your Pi has rebooted, open the python editor IDLE.

 ![](assets/images/run-idle.png)